AshelynAllred/Data-Analysis-Project-1/README.md

 * A deeper look at Identity Theft Theft crime trends and why we chose to look specifically at Identity Theft.

+## Main Contributors
+Ashelyn Allred, Samantha Candia, Julius Mayo

+# A Look Inside the Files

+The main notebook can be found above titled: `main.ipynb`

+The notebook we used to process the raw 205MB CSV with all years is `data_intake.ipynb`
+(original csv not on github due to file size constraints)

+Our presentation can be found in the main folder under the name: `Group Project 1 Presentation.pdf`

+Figures used in our presentation may be found in the `Output/` folder. (slight tweaks may have been made after the fact)

+The `Resources/` folder contains:
+* Sliced CSV files taken from the original dataset due to the file being too latge for GitHub's file size limit
+* Saved config files from the main.ipynb
+* Documenation that provides additional information on how to break down codes from the original dataset.

+The raw dataset that was used in our analysis can be found here: https://catalog.data.gov/dataset/crime-data-from-2020-to-present

 # Limitations of our Analysis:

 * Only looking at reported crimes (not looking at outcome of crimes)